AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Abstract

 \section{Abstract}

 Reliable global streamflow forecasting is essential for flood preparedness and water resource management, yet data-driven models often suffer from a performance gap when transitioning from historical reanalysis to operational forecast products.
 This paper introduces AIFL (Artificial Intelligence for Floods), a deterministic LSTM-based model designed for global daily streamflow forecasting.
-Trained on 18,588 basins curated from the CARAVAN dataset, AIFL utilises a novel two-stage training strategy to bridge the reanalysis-to-forecast domain shift.
-The model is first pre-trained on 40 years of ERA5-Land reanalysis (1980--2019) to capture robust hydrological processes, then fine-tuned on operational Integrated Forecasting System (IFS) control forecasts (2016--2019) to adapt to the specific error structures and biases of operational numerical weather prediction.
-To our knowledge, this is the first global model trained end-to-end within the CARAVAN ecosystem.
-On an independent temporal test set (2021--2024), AIFL achieves high predictive skill with a median modified Kling–Gupta Efficiency ($\text{KGE}'$) of 0.66 and a median Nash-Sutcliffe Efficiency (NSE) of 0.53.
-Benchmarking results show that AIFL is highly competitive with current state-of-the-art global systems, achieving comparable accuracy while maintaining a transparent and reproducible forcing pipeline.
-The model demonstrates exceptional reliability in extreme-event detection, providing a streamlined and operationally robust baseline for the global hydrological community.
+Trained on 18,588 basins curated from the \revr{Caravan} dataset, AIFL utilises a two-stage transfer-learning strategy to bridge the reanalysis-to-forecast domain shift.
+The model is first pre-trained on 40 years of ERA5-Land reanalysis (1980--2019) to capture robust hydrological processes, then fine-tuned on operational Integrated Forecasting System (IFS) forecasts (2016--2019) to adapt to the specific error structures and biases of operational numerical weather prediction.
+Ablation experiments confirm that this two-stage approach outperforms both a naive IFS-only baseline and a mixed-forcing single-stage alternative.
+To our knowledge, this is the first global model trained end-to-end within the \revr{Caravan} ecosystem.
+On an independent temporal test set (2021--2024), AIFL achieves high predictive skill with a median modified Kling--Gupta Efficiency ($\text{KGE}'$) of 0.66 and a median Nash--Sutcliffe Efficiency (NSE) of 0.53.
+Benchmarking results show that AIFL achieves comparable accuracy to current state-of-the-art global systems.
+The model provides a streamlined and operationally robust baseline for the global hydrological community.